-Welcome was born in 2010 from a desire to embrace and promote the ever-shrinking subcultural-side of skateboarding.
-With a the love for skateboarding, creativity, and individuality it has always bred and thrived on, at the time of Welcome’s inception it seemed like the general global focus was no longer on either of those things.
+Weird board shapes and grimy griptape, anyone?
+Here's to bringing the fun back into things; Welcome was born in 2010 from a desire to embrace and promote the ever-shrinking subcultural-side of skateboarding.
+With a the love for skateboarding, creativity, and individuality it has always bred and thrived on, at the time of its inception it seemed like the general global focus was no longer on either of those things.
 Welcome started as a means of creating something different for a small group of friends, and is still run exactly the same way today.

 How the hell are you, Jason?